-- If you are prone to acidity, do avoid high protein and high fat diet, nuts, chocolate, dairy, citrus fruits, sweeteners, processed food etc.
+- If you are prone to acidity, do avoid high protein and a high-fat diet, nuts, chocolate, dairy, citrus fruits, sweeteners, processed food, etc.

-- Add a daily dose of peribiotics and probiotics in your diet to cleanse your stomach and restore natural gut flora balance.
+- Add a daily dose of prebiotics and probiotics in your diet to cleanse your stomach and restore natural gut flora balance.

-- Eat peribiotic foods like beetroot, garlic, onions, pumpkins seed are fiber rich foods where the fibers reach the colon without breaking down and feed the good bacteria.
+- Eat prebiotic foods like beetroot, garlic, onions, pumpkins seed are fiber-rich foods where the fibers reach the colon without breaking down and feed the good bacteria.

 - Probiotics restore the natural balance.
-Fix your gut flora with fermeted foods like tofu, paneer, yogurt, and kimchi salad.
+Fix your gut flora with fermented foods like tofu, paneer, yogurt, and kimchi salad.